LLNL/variorum/src/docs/sphinx/QuickStart.rst

 :doc:`BuildingVariorum`, which provides detailed information about building Variorum for specific hosts, Variorum's other CMake options and installing with ``spack``.

-For beginners, the ECP Variorum Lecture Series is beneficial.
-Slides and recordings can be found here: https://www.exascaleproject.org/event/variorum-class-series/
+For beginners, the `ECP Variorum Lecture Series <https://www.exascaleproject.org/event/variorum-class-series/>`_ is beneficial.